sirisian/ecmascript-types/examples/jsx.md

   }
 }

-// `context: Reflect.Region` declares WHERE this macro applies: `@jsx class C {}`
+// `context: Reflect.Block` declares WHERE this macro applies.
+It is OPTIONAL - a
-// is refused at the decoration rather than failing inside the scanner.
-It is
-// optional - a macro declaring no context works in any position - and this one
+// macro declaring no context takes any position - and this one only ever means
-// only ever means anything on a region.
+// anything on a block, so it says so and `@jsx class C {}` is refused at the
+// decoration rather than failing inside the scanner.
 //
 // The context carries `kind` and nothing else, because a replacement decorator
 // receives the tokens of what it decorates: everything else a runtime context
 // carries syntactically is already in them.

-// The region is CAPTURED: its text is not ECMAScript, so the engine must not try
-// to parse it.
-That is the whole of what the engine needs to be told - there is
-// no grammar to name, because there is no grammar in the engine to name. jsx.capture = true;
+//
+// Nothing declares that the region is CAPTURED, because nothing needs to.
+// `sec-preprocessor-modules`: "A replacement decorator's region is captured,
+// always, because it is a replacement decorator ...
+Capture is not a mode a
+// macro selects; it follows from what a replacement decorator is."
+The signature
+// above - a `TokenStream` in, a `[].<Token>` out - is the whole declaration.
 ```

 ## The Demo